GUIDE

 As privacy regulations continue to evolve, staying compliant has become a top priority for mobile app marketers, shaping the future of the industry.
 Adjust has wholeheartedly embraced these changes to safeguard user privacy and uphold stringent data protection standards with our suite of next-gen measurement products.

 Meanwhile, Advanced setup caters to seasoned SKAN experts, allowing intricate CV setups with complex conditions, time intervals, and bulk mapping, facilitating in-depth insights and powerful iOS campaigns.
-Conversion Hub is now also fully set-up with SKAN 4 functionality, allowing for mapping to coarse conversion values, measuring the application of lockWindow, and more.
+Conversion Hub is now also fully set-up with SKAN 4 and AAK functionality, allowing for mapping to coarse conversion values, measuring the application of lockWindow, and more.

 Privacy is an ongoing commitment